EllaP1274/Software-Engineering-DevOps_Project/README.md

 Tickets are also ordered based on date and time of creation.
 New, open tickets are nearer the top of all tickets so if a ticket is urgent it can be handeled ASAP.
 If a ticket is closed the edit button will not appear as you cannot edit a ticket that is closed.
 If the ticket is re-opened, the edit button appears and you can then edit the ticket.

+There is 1 admin user.
+The username is: admin, and the password is: password.

 The command to build the app is pip install -r requirements.txt